Upcoming Workshop: Cherishing in Romance — 17 January, 2026, Lausanne • Early Bird ends 15 Dec Learn more

 Abstract painting of a couple in warm tones of red, orange and black, depicting a man and woman close together in an intimate, romantic pose conveying love and honesty.

-What brings couples to counselling
+What brings couples to counselling or marriage therapy

 Melting harshness